bcgov/nr-get-token/docs/overview.md

 * [Learn more about the GETOK-API](../README.md)
 * [Check the DevHub for other NRM Common Services](https://developer.gov.bc.ca) - Coming Soon
-* Use this [Developer Guide](developer-guide.md) to learn how to build your own application that connects to CMSG-Messaging-API.

 ## Additional Resources